tianlantianlan95/comp215-slides-scraper/README.md

 # comp215-slides-scraper
-The program downloads the slides on comp215 website to the current dir or the designated dir
+The program downloads the slides on comp215 website to the current dir or a designated dir

 Prerequisite:
 1. Install Python (2.0 above)